toolness/pathfinder-unity-fun/README.md

 2. Open the Visual Studio solution in `dist/VSDebugHarness`.
 3. Make sure you are targeting `x64` in Visual Studio and press F5.

+Logging produced by the plugin will be available in `dist/pathfinder-plugin.log`.

 [Pathfinder]: https://github.com/pcwalton/pathfinder